jlm9/Proxmox_Scripts/Start or Stop by pool/README.md

 For help use the -h option

 Some optional print statements are commented out.
 Caution: It gets noisy with all of the print statements

+Functionality I hope to get working: organize json output by vmids so that the script could just grab all vmids by index.
+I had to circumvent the issue because the json would be randomly ordered.
+Stay tuned!